CFBSD-Summer2020/HW03/README.md

 # HW03
-Hi!

-I decided to go with Idea #2 and made a simple graph with coronavirus data from the NYT repository.
-I decided to use markdown, and in the document you can see the detailed explanation of what I did.
-Here is the [code](https://github.com/lcespedesarias/HW03/blob/master/HW03-Import-and-Graph.Rmd) and here is the [markdown](https://github.com/lcespedesarias/HW03/blob/master/HW03-Import-and-Graph.md)

-Best,

-Laura
+I decided to do a simple figure with some data I am analyzing right now (not mimicking a figure that is already out there).
+In the markdown there is detailed information about the data set I used :)

+To review: [code](https://github.com/lcespedesarias/HW03/blob/master/HW03-Import-and-Graph.Rmd) and here is the [markdown](https://github.com/lcespedesarias/HW03/blob/master/HW03-Import-and-Graph.md)